MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-findfilelockowner.md

 ---
-title: findfilelockowner
+title: "findfilelockowner"
-description: The findfilelockowner extension attempts to find the owner of a file object lock by examining all threads for a thread that is blocked.
+description: "The findfilelockowner extension attempts to find the owner of a file object lock by examining all threads for a thread that is blocked."
 keywords: ["findfilelockowner Windows Debugging"] ms.date: 05/23/2017
 topic_type: